icopy-site/awesome/docs/awesome/awesome-cl.md

 Shells, shells interfaces
 -------------------------

+* [Lish](https://github.com/nibbula/lish) - `lish` may someday be a lisp shell.
+[GPL3][2].
+  * supports tab-completion of executables in the path and Lisp symbols, allows to write and to mix shell commands and Lisp code, has a tiny REPL and an interactive debugger, and more.
 * [shcl](https://github.com/bradleyjensen/shcl) - a POSIX-like shell in Common Lisp.
 [Apache2.0][51].
 * [Shelly](https://github.com/fukamachi/shelly) - execute Common Lisp
   functions like a shell command, without the need to write a command